 Subungual foreign bodies can enter from under the distal nail plate or through the nail plate.

 Subungual foreign bodies should be removed to prevent the complications of foreign body reactions, infection, and possible nail deformity.
-Deeply embedded foreign bodies, splintered foreign bodies, those that traverse the nail plate, or contaminated foreign bodies may require the removal of the nail plate to extract the ...
+Deeply embedded foreign bodies, splintered foreign bodies, those that traverse the nail plate, or contaminated foreign bodies may require the removal of the nail plate ...